 The Los Angeles Times, employing Cold War terminology, eventually called Wilkinson “chief propagandist” for “unwanted” public housing, including the prospective project in Chávez Ravine,48 but plans there for a new Dodger Stadium already were underway.49 The real estate war was a hot one—between public housing advocates and realty developers, between tenants and managers.50 Calling public housing a communist plot from the outset might have aided those developers in that war, but it got little traction: the L.A. authority’s funder, the Federal Housing Authority, while a product of the New Deal, also was supported by Republicans, Dixiecrats, and anti-communists.51 The summer of 1952 a communist conspiracy theory became a communist crisis when an opportunity to play the Red card finally came.

-When Wilkinson testified as an expert regarding condemnation of existing homes on August 29, 1952 he was cleverly redbaited and suspended when he invoked the Fifth Amendment regarding his political affiliation.
-Such were the times that because Wilkinson, a high Housing Authority official, might have been a communist, this created a “multimillion-dollar scandal,” as the Times reported.
+When Wilkinson testified as an expert on the topic of condemnation of existing homes, on August 29, 1952, he was cleverly redbaited and suspended when he invoked the Fifth Amendment regarding his political affiliation.
+Such were the times that, because Wilkinson, a high Housing Authority official, might have been a communist, this created a “multimillion-dollar scandal,” as the Times reported.
 The Times dutifully listed Wilkinson’s eminent qualifications—all dashed by his refusal to answer a single question among several about his many associations.52 Regarding communists, his biographer Robert Sherrill writes, Wilkinson simply “admired their energy and the feeling was mutual.”53 But he was a Communist Party member—from 1942 to 1975.54

 In September 1952, in regard to the housing “scandal,” the Los Angeles Times reported that the California Senate Committee on Un-American Activities tried unsuccessfully to locate Ollie Haskell to serve a subpoena.55 But a month later, in the course of Wilkinson being interrogated by that same committee, its counsel R. E. Combs stated that Ollie was neither listed as a subversive nor had he been subpoenaed.